adonisjs/lucid.adonisjs.com/content/docs/guides/debugging.md

 })
 ```

-You can enable debugging for an individual query using the `debug` method on the query builder.
+Or, you can enable it for an individual query using the `debug` method on the query builder.

 :::codegroup